Dhruvsingh1234/django/README.rst

 Django's development depends on your contributions.

-If you depend on Django, remember to support the Django Software Foundation: https://www.djangoproject.com/fundraising/
+If you depend on Django, remember to support the Django Software Foundation, your support will ultimately make django better: https://www.djangoproject.com/fundraising/